RoiSoleil/LitExp/README.md

-# litexp
+# LitExp
-A 'lite' mathematical and logical expression evaluator
+A 'lite' mathematical and logical expression evaluator.